nikomatsakis/rust-name-resolution-algorithm/README.md

 is defined in [`ast.rs`][ast], which is also a kind of experimental playground for other ways to struct rustc's own internal AST.

+#### Intermediate state

 The computation itself is a fixed-point computation that incrementally builds up these binding sets.
+During this process, the binding sets include tuples with slightly more information: `(Name, Precedence, ItemId)`, where `Precedence` is either high (explicit declarations) or low (glob).
 It also carries along a set called "fully expanded".
 This is just a set of modules whose contents are fully expanded, meaning that they contain no macro references.
 It is important to know this because it affects when we can start processing globs (read on).

 #### Algorithm pseudo-code